arvindchauhan1/EasyEffects-Pulseeffects-EQ/README.md

 The files will be updated

 # Acknowledgement
-Made by Herobrine30396, Impulse files by JackHack96
+Made by arvindchauhan1 forked from Herobrine30396, Impulse files by JackHack96